pupilfirst/wd301-scripts/making-api-requests/intro-to-api-service/README.md

 # Text
 Hello and welcome to this new lesson, here I will walk you through the wireframe of the application, that we're going to build over next the few lessons.
 And then I'll also explain the API service that we've created for you, to easily integrate with React.
-As we don't want you create API endpoints at the moment, as your focus should be on React, right?
+We don't want you create API endpoints at the moment, as your focus should be on React, right?

 So, let's get started!